Addiction Is Avoidance Of Life And Relationships

 Addiction to prayer or begging to God for the return of a savior is just as harmful to individuals and those around them as the incessant need for leftists to always back the globalist depopulation agenda in all its variant forms.

-In my opinion, all of these "addicts" need to enter a program for cult exit councelling.
+In my opinion, all of these "addicts" need to enter a program for cult exit counseling.
 Maybe the whole world needs a little bit of this "medicine" since we are all programmed from birth to be "good" citizens or more accurately, unaware, obedient, slave units.

-The endless scrolling on an endless number of digital apps will be studied one day by future psychologists and anthroplogists in an attempt to understand why and how the human species was so easily enticed and entranced by one tiny handheld device known as a smartphone.
+The endless scrolling on an endless number of digital apps will be studied one day by future psychologists and anthropologists in an attempt to understand why and how the human species was so easily enticed and entranced by one tiny handheld device known as a smartphone.

-They'll study the people that walked around urban and rural environments oblivious to the world around them, falling down open manholes, bumping into each other and lamposts, walking out into busy traffic, falling off the edge of the world.
+They'll study the people that walked around urban and rural environments oblivious to the world around them, falling down open manholes, bumping into each other and lampposts, walking out into busy traffic, falling off the edge of the world.

 They'll also take a close look at the news junkies, the always-on streaming channels, podcasters, video gamers, TV watchers, online shoppers, online poker players, online porn addicts, and all manner of modern day afflictions wondering "How on Earth did they get themselves into this mess?"